This case study is about how Naim, our client, bought a SerpNames expired domain in April 2021 for $700, then sold it in November 2021 for $18,000.

-The only monetization method used on this aged domain was Amazon Affiliate.
+The only monetization method used on this expired domain was Amazon Affiliate.
 Naim promoted products with prices ranging from $70 to $500.

 He did not use display ad platforms like Ezoic because the outdoor niche has a very low CPC (cost per click).
 Therefore, he didn’t think it was worthwhile to include any ads since the potential income was too low.

 Naim began to generate significant income in July after he purchased the site in April.

 In July, there were 360 clicks and 94 purchases.
 The conversion rate was 26.11%.
 He made a total of $88.20 in July.
 The average revenue per sale was $0.9